damsleth/vacdecweb/readme.md

 A Frontend for [vacdec]((https://github.com/hannob/vacdec)), an EU COVID19 passport QR code decoder written in python by Hanno Böck.
 The webapp itself uses nodejs and express, and allows you to upload a photo of your QR code and get the JSON data contents in return

-A live version can be found on [http://vacdec.damsleth.no](http://vacdec.damsleth.no)
+A live version can be found on [http://vacdec.damsleth.no](http://vacdec.damsleth.no) (cold starts, first load takes about 30 seconds)

 ## prerequisites